idrisfl/FirstDockerDemo/README.md

 # My First Docker Demo Project

-This is a sample ASP.NET Core project containing a DockerFile to run the application within a docker container
+This is a sample ASP.NET Core project containing a DockerFile to run the application within a docker container.

 # Disclaimer

 The following commands have been inspired from the Pluralsight course related to docker containers and AKS

+# Pre-requisites
+.NET Core, Docker, Azure subscription

+# Locally build and run in docker container

 dotnet publish -c Release